Thousands of doctors go on strike in England a week before the UK general election

 The five-day strike by junior doctors — those in the early years of their careers — shines a spotlight on the troubles besetting the chronically underfunded National Health Service, Britain's state-run public health system, a topic that is a top concern for voters going to the polls on July 4.

-Junior doctors, who form the backbone of hospital and clinic care, have been locked in the pay dispute with the government since late 2022.
+Junior doctors, who make up about half of the total medical workforce and form the backbone of hospital and clinic care, have been locked in the pay dispute with the government since late 2022.
 They went on strike for six days in January — the longest in NHS history — and hospitals had to cancel tens of thousands of appointments and operations.

 The latest strike began Thursday and ends on Tuesday, just two days before voters cast their ballots for a new House of Commons.